wp-plugins/constant-contact-api/readme.txt

 1. The administration screen is the landing page for all the functionality of the plugin.
 2. Form Designer - New to 2.0, this bad boy is a custom form designer built right into WordPress.
 3. An example of a form you can create with the custom form designer.
+4. Add users to your registration process
-4. View campaign details on the Campaigns screen
+5. View campaign details on the Campaigns screen

 == Frequently Asked Questions ==